Soforce/vlocity-ex/README.md

 * Create your discount and select the catalog configured above.

 ## <a id="keep-nrc-macd"></a> Retain NRC in MACD Process
 The OOTB default behavior is to zero out the NRC in the MACD process.
 The solution allows you to retain the NRC in the MACD journey.
+A detail explaination of the solution can be found at [Retain NRC in MACD Process](https://wp.me/pedwyd-1M).

 ### Deployment
 ```